Post #92 – In which Mike travels to Texas for work.

 This is the remote.
 Never, ever touch this device, for it has a billion germs on it, and you’re more likely to contract hiv by changing to the golf channel then raw-doggin’ with the local ‘zine’s page 36 masseuse.

 These particular pillows are very nice; modern cowboy style (cowboy chic?).
 Accent pillows are to be kicked off the bed along with the comforter…while still wearing shoes.
 Do not let your hands, skin, or texan jesus forbid – your face – make contact with the pillows, no matter how clean they seem.
 Cesspool of DNA.

 And ladies, never sit on the pillows – you’ll immediately be impregnated.

 Always test the bouncity of your hotel bed.
 It’s imperative to understand how you will sleep and to show your neighbors, even if you are traveling alone, that you mean big business.

 Serious for a moment— I’ve said before, I’m no hotel critic, but the Fort Worth Omni is a beautiful place with some great lines, and zen-ed out areas.

-Once the weather chills to a tepid 99 degrees —I venture out again—and snap a pic with a ten foot bronze gentleman with a penchant for parted hair, and short blondes.
+Once the weather chills to a tepid 99 degrees —I venture out again—and snap a pic with a ten foot bronze gentleman with a penchant for parted hair, smooth talking’, and blonde ladies.

 A JFK tribute—to the layman—seems more suited 35 minutes away in Dallas where his assassination occurred, but Fort Worth hosted Mr. Kennedy’s last speech.
 To commemorate his vision for the country, highlighted in said speech a day before his death, they (the folks of Fort Worth) erected this tribute, which reads — ‘Dallas Killed Him’.